Spring has officially arrived, and if you’re anything like me, you’ve been anticipating all the fun events that warmer temperatures bring!

 - If you love shopping for vintage, you should check out the Vintage Market Days of Dayton-Cincinnati at the Greene County Fairgrounds & Expo Center in Xenia.
 Advance tickets give you early access to the shopping on Friday and Saturday, while Sunday is general admission.

-- The Cleveland International Wine Festival kicks off on Friday, April 28th for the second annual event.
-This unique event offers opportunities to learn from sommeliers, and enjoy gourmet meals with expert wine pairings.
+- The Cleveland International Wine Festival kicks off on Saturday, April 20 for the third annual event.
+This unique event offers opportunities to learn from sommeliers and enjoy gourmet meals with expert wine pairings.

 - Most Ohio maple festivals occur in March, but Chardon hosts the Geauga County Maple Festival from April 27th through the 30th.
 The festival has carnival rides, concessions, pancake breakfasts, tractor pulls, a fun run, a parade, and more!